zuoweitan/localAI/README.md

 - Devices with Snapdragon 8+Gen 1
 - Devices with Snapdragon 8 Gen 2
 - Devices with Snapdragon 8 Gen 3
-- Devices with Snapdragon 8 Gen 4
+- Devices with Snapdragon 8 Elite

 Other devices are not able to download the npu models.